 This entry was originally published in The Organizer, a blog maintained by Collective Power Network, a national DSA caucus.
+You can find a link to the digitally archived entry here.

 In 1988, Republican State Representative Charles Cusimano resigned from his Metairie, Louisiana-based State House seat to become a judge on the 24th Judicial District Court.
 Governor Buddy Roemer, then a Democrat, called for a special election for the vacant House seat to be held on January 21st, 1989.
 Louisiana uses a top-two or “jungle” primary system, meaning that two candidates from the same party can advance to the general election.
 This was the case in 1988.
 Republican John Treen, brother of former Governor David Treen, came in second with 18.85% of the vote, enough to advance to the February 18th runoff.
 The Republican in first place heading into the runoff, with 33.07% of the vote, was the former Imperial Wizard of the Ku Klux Klan, David Duke.